ashayraut/oauth-transactiontokens-for-agents/draft-oauth-transaction-tokens-for-agents.md

    1. The principal invokes the agent application to perform a task.

    2. The agent application calls an external endpoint.
+External endpoint throws back OAuth challenges.

-   3. The agent application authenticates using an OAuth 2.0 [RFC6749](https://tools.ietf.org/html/rfc6749) access token.
+   3. The agent application authenticates using an OAuth 2.0 Auth code flow [RFC6749](https://tools.ietf.org/html/rfc6749) access token.
+The access token contains subject and clientId claims as per [RFC9068](https://datatracker.ietf.org/doc/rfc9068).

-   4. The agent application performs OAuth Token Exchange [RFC8693](https://tools.ietf.org/html/rfc8693), submitting both actor token and subject token to the Authorization Server.

    5. The external endpoint submits the received access token to the Txn-Token Service.
+Note that this received access token is different rather the access token which external endpoint has available to call Txn-Token Service itself.
+So the received access token is actually a parameter required to call Txn-token Service

-   6. The Txn-Token Service validates the access token and extracts the principal, actor, and subject identities.
+   6. The Txn-Token Service validates the access token.

-   7. As specified in [OAUTH-TXN-TOKENS](https://drafts.oauth.net/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.html), the Txn-Token Service uses the access token's 'aud' claim to populate the Txn-Token's 'sub' claim.
+   8. As specified in [OAUTH-TXN-TOKENS](https://drafts.oauth.net/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.html), the Txn-Token Service uses the access token's 'aud' claim to populate the Txn-Token's 'sub' claim.

-   8. The Txn-Token Service copies the access token's 'actor' claim to the Txn-Token's 'actor' context.
+   9. The Txn-Token Service copies the access token's 'actor' or 'clientId' claim to the Txn-Token's 'actor' context.
 Any nested structure within the 'actor' claim is preserved.

-   9. The Txn-Token Service uses the access token's 'sub' claim to populate the Txn-Token's 'principal' context.
+   10. The Txn-Token Service uses the access token's 'sub' claim to populate the Txn-Token's 'principal' context.

 ### Autonomous Flow